twigphp/Twig/doc/api.rst

     $template = $twig->load('index.html.twig');

-.. versionadded:: 3.30

-    The ``TemplateWrapper::getDefaultEscapeStrategy()`` method was introduced in
-    Twig 3.30.

 The wrapper tells which escaping strategy the body of the template was compiled with (``false`` when the template is not autoescaped)::